-Staff in the Capital Scholars Honors Program
+Capital Scholars Honors Program Staff

 Karen Barker

-Senior Coordinator of Recruitment and Operations,
+Senior Coordinator of Recruitment and Operations

 Capital Scholars Honors Program

 Karen has been with the Honors Program since 2005.
 She holds a master’s degree in Human Development Counseling from UIS and a bachelor’s degree in Psychology (with minor in Sociology) from Southern Illinois University – Edwardsville.
 Karen taught CAP 102 for 9 years.
-She enjoys working out, is addicted to shopping, and loves spoiling her dog, Ruby.
+She enjoys working out, is addicted to shopping, and loves spoiling her dog, Luna.

 Cortney Trencevski